PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 ### Contribution guidelines

-To the extend possible the pull request process guards our coding guidelines.
+To the extend possible, the pull request process guards our coding guidelines.
 Some pointers:
 - Checks should we _topical_: Ideally they address a single concern.
 - Where possible checks should provide _fixes_, and ideally these are